Mohammad-Reza Khatami: Career

 He was elected in March 2000 for the sixth term of the Islamic Republic's parliament's election as the first representative of Tehran with 1,794,365 votes from the people of Tehran.
 He has also acted as the manager in charge of the now-banned reformist daily Mosharekat.
 Sometimes described as "ultraliberal" in his views, he was "disqualified from running for any office by the Guardian Council."

 Personal life

-In 1983, Khatami married Zahra Eshraghi, granddaughter of Ruhollah Khomeini (founder of the Islamic republic), and an activist in women's rights.
+In 1983, at the young age of 25, Khatami married Zahra Eshraghi, a granddaughter of Ruhollah Khomeini (founder of the Islamic republic) and an activist in women's rights.
 They have two children — a daughter, Fatemeh, who at the moment studying at a university in London, and a son, Ali.

-On 28 March 2020, Khatami announced he tests positive for COVID-19 with publishing a video showing he is at hospital.
+On 28 March 2020, Khatami announced he tests positive for COVID-19 with publishing a video showing he is at a hospital.